raindropio/help/docs/getting-started/about/index.md

 If you want to be even more confident, just use our [automatic backup solution](../../using/backups/index.md#automatic) that supports Dropbox or Google Drive at the moment.

-## How long project been around?
+## How long has Raindrop been around?
 I've been working on Raindrop.io since 2013, which is a long time for a bookmarking site, and I've learned a lot in the past nine years.

-You can trust Raindrop.io will be around for years to come because I always working behind the scenes.
+You can trust Raindrop.io will be around for years to come because I am always working behind the scenes.
 When you save something to Raindrop.io, you will be able to access it whenever you need.
 Whether that’s five minutes later, or five years later.